ducky64/lacc23-embedded/lab2_1.md

 > </details>

 Copy this code into Arduino, but before uploading, open the Serial Monitor (**main menu -> Tools -> Serial Monitor**).
-A shortcut button to launch the serial monitor is available available at the top right:
+A shortcut button to launch the serial monitor is available at the top right:
 ![img.png](arduino-serial-monitor-button.png)

+Make sure to set the baud rate to 115200.

 Then, hit Upload to load the code onto the board: